Anytime Safe PAC Efficient Reasoning: Conclusion

 \section{Conclusion}

 We propose B-PAC reasoning, a rigorous method designed to bridge the gap between reasoning efficiency and safety for the online deployment of LRMs.
 Specifically, B-PAC reasoning switches a query to the thinking mode only when its uncertainty level exceeds the current threshold, where the determination of the time-varying threshold is formulated as a betting game.
 Unlike existing heuristic-motivated and offline selective thinking methods, B-PAC ensures anytime-valid performance loss control even under the challenging settings of partial feedback and non-stationary data.
 We further establish the efficiency of our proposed adaptive betting strategy, by proving it achieves logarithmic regret.
 Extensive experiments demonstrate that B-PAC reasoning can significantly reduce computational costs and control the risk below the user-specified level.
+We expect that the proposed method can serve as a basic tool in the area of safe efficient reasoning.

+\paragraph{Broader applications.} The proposed B-PAC is model-agnostic: no assumptions are imposed for $f$, $\tilde{f}$, and the uncertainty score $U$.
+Therefore, it is promising to apply B-PAC to other routing systems with a cost-accuracy trade-off.

-We expect that the proposed method can serve as a basic tool in the area of safe efficient reasoning. \paragraph{Limitation.} Although B-PAC reasoning provides the first theoretically grounded method for safe efficient reasoning, several challenges remain to be solved to expand its usability.
+\paragraph{Limitation.} Although B-PAC reasoning provides the first theoretically grounded method for safe efficient reasoning, several challenges remain to be solved to expand its usability.
 First, the present B-PAC reasoning switches between two models, extending it to multiple models remains unsolved.
 Second, the efficiency of B-PAC relies on the quality of uncertainty scores.
-When multiple scores are available, how to adaptively select the most reliable score remains unknown.
+When multiple scores are available, it is unknown how to adaptively select the most reliable score.
 Third, designing the conditional case~\cite{zeng2025note} of B-PAC reasoning may further enhance the efficiency.